MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 <a name="Exercise5"></a>
 ## Exercise 5: Test the updated app ##

 The lander will fly no differently than before, but the UI has changed and you should hear the engine now when you use the throttle to control your descent.
-In this exercise, you will practice flying supply missions (remember, it gets real in Lab 4!) and ensure that all the code you added works.
+In this exercise, you will practice flying supply missions (remember, it gets real in Part 5!) and ensure that all the code you added works.

 Remember, you begin a descent 5,000 meters above the Mars surface.
 When you click **Start**, the supply drone begins falling.
 (The gravity on Mars is weaker than the gravity on Earth, but there is gravity nonetheless.)
 The goal is still to touch down on the surface with a downward velocity of 5 meters per second or less.